 - Amer Fort/Amber palace, Jaipur

-Distinguished as the ancient castle of the Kachwahs clan, the Amber fort is one of the popular visitor destination in Jaipur as well as a UNESCO globe heritage site in the city of Jaipur.
+Distinguished as the ancient castle of the Kachwahs clan, the Amber fort is one of the popular visitor destinations in Jaipur as well as a UNESCO globe heritage site in the city of Jaipur.
 It is one of the best areas to see in Jaipur and also is a great instance of red sandstone as well as marble style making up the Hall of Public Audience, Hall of Exclusive Audience, Sheesh Mahal and also Sukh Niwas.
 The environments of Amer Fort are so pleasurable as well as peaceful with beautiful Aravalli plant arrays, grand royal palaces, as well as holy places and also a crowd-puller.
 The fort is primarily known for its Hindu design of artwork with its large ramps, patched paths and also a sequence of several gates.

 Best Time to Stay At Amber Royal Palace: October – February